laurazara/IgIDivA/README.md

 ```

-All the folders need to be downloaded in the same folder, and the input should be saved in a folder called `Input`
+All the scripts need to be downloaded in the same folder, and the input should be saved in a folder called `Input`

 ## Launching the app
 To run the app, open the script `app.R` in your `R` session and press the button `Run App`.